 Even battling against the Weeping Angels themselves isn't a particularly enthralling experience.
 In truth, it feels more like fighting an early version of the internet, where pop-ups were rife and most of your time spent browsing the web was trying to close them all.
-So it's nothing to write home about but it still undeniably provides a sense of involvement in the adventure and occasionally manages to pull off some creepy moments with the titular lonely assassins.
+So it's nothing to write home about, but undeniably provides a sense of involvement in the adventure and occasionally manages to pull off some creepy moments with the titular lonely assassins.

 And that's the entire point of the gameplay.
 It's there to make you feel immersed in the experience, as though you're actually scouring someone's phone for important details after being plonked in the middle of a Doctor Who episode.
-It works a treat and the three hours it takes to complete the story will be gone in the blink of an eye... (sorry).
+It works a treat, and the three hours it takes to complete the story will be gone in the blink of an eye... (sorry).